 How to Increase Word-of-Mouth Marketing at Your Institution

 When people are excited about your institution, they want to talk about it.
-This is great marketing for your school, as the majority of students rely on recommendations from friends over any other form of advertising and identify word-of-mouth as a key influencer when choosing a college.
+This is great marketing for your university, as the majority of students rely on recommendations from friends over any other form of advertising, according to Enrollment Management Report.
+Additionally, prospective students identify word-of-mouth (WOM) as a key influencer when choosing a college.

-- Utilize social media.
 The majority of your institution’s students are on some social media platform.
-Spread the word about your school by asking people to share, comment, and like your institution’s social media posts and content.
-And don’t forget to also respond and interact!
+Spread the word about your school by asking people to share, comment, and like your institution’s social media posts and content, as well as leave a positive rating.
+And don’t forget to respond and interact!
 If someone writes a positive comment or review on social media, share it everywhere.

 For more higher education marketing tips and strategies, visit our Resources page.